-Our power to observe the sea has greatly increased due to technology allowing for sharks to be followed, aerial patrols as well as the rapid rise in sharing of mobile phone camera photos and experiences via the Internet.
+Our power to observe the sea has greatly increased due to technology allowing for sharks to be followed, aerial patrols as well as the rapid rise in the sharing of images across social media platforms.

 The more we observe the more we see and this is especially true for sharks.